ministryofjustice/gov_uk_date_fields/README.md

 This tells the gem that there are two columns of type date on the database record for this model, ```dob``` and ```joined```, which will be rendered as three boxes on the form.

+You can also specify a Proc or a Symbol pointing to a method that checks whether the date validations should be performed.
+This is optional and by default validations are always performed.
+Example:

+    acts_as_gov_uk_date :dob, :joined, validate_if: :perform_validation?

 ### 3. Permit the date parameters in your controller